0

 Brief story

 I created a User Journey to visualize how Samuel, our ideal user, moves from the desire to play chess to completion, in order to understand the highest and lowest emotional points of his journey.
-This visualization helped us optimize the user path, improving it by removing negative aspects and adding positive ones.
+This visualization helped us optimize the user path, improving it by removing negative aspects and enhancing the positive ones.

 Samuel Johnson